Ganglet/Vestige/README.md

 ![Figure 2 — Training Curves](results/figures/fig2_training_curves.png)

-DAM achieves **13% lower validation loss** on C/G-only masked positions (3.2736 vs 3.7568) — the model learns the damage grammar more efficiently when the masking distribution matches the damage distribution.
+DAM achieves **13% lower validation loss** on C/G-only masked positions (3.2736 vs 3.7568).
+The model learns the damage grammar more efficiently when the masking distribution matches the biological damage distribution.
 Both models converge at epoch 17 (checkpoint-595).

 ---

-## Figure 3 — Four-Baseline Terminal Zone Sensitivity
+## Figure 3 — Four-Baseline Terminal Zone Sensitivity (626 windows, 7 genes)

 ![Figure 3 — Terminal Zone Sensitivity](results/figures/fig3_damage_scaling.png)

-The DAM advantage is **localized to the terminal damage zone and decays inward**, matching the shape of the PMD profile. Δ(DAM−MLM) ranges from +10.4 pp (T_END=3) to +4.2 pp (T_END=15), then stabilises.
-At every terminal zone width, the 95% bootstrap CI is entirely positive.
-Zero-shot DNABERT-2 is consistently the worst performer — fine-tuning is necessary; but only damage-aware fine-tuning actually works at the peak-damage zone.
+The DAM advantage is **localised to the terminal damage zone and decays inward**, matching the shape of the PMD profile. Δ(DAM−MLM) ranges from +10.4 pp (T_END=3) to +4.2 pp (T_END=15), then stabilises.
+At every terminal zone width the 95% bootstrap CI is entirely positive.
+Zero-shot DNABERT-2 is the worst performer — pre-trained weights without damage-aware fine-tuning are unfit for terminal reconstruction.

 ### Figure 3b — Innermost Terminal Zone Spotlight (T_END = 3)

 ![Figure 3b — Headline](results/figures/fig3b_headline.png)

 At the innermost 3 nt — where PMD probability peaks — MLM fine-tuning (20.5%) falls **below random chance** (27.7%).
 DAM (30.8%) is the only method above random.
-This is the central claim of the paper in one plot.
+This is the central result in one plot.

 ---

-## Four-Part Validation
+## Five-Part Validation

-### 1 — Nucleotide Recovery (Phase 3)
+### 1 — Background vs Terminal Nucleotide Recovery

-Evaluation dataset: 626 windows across 7 genes — TRPV3, KCNK9, HBB (training genes, validation split) + TRPA1, UCP1, ADRB3, FASN (held-out genes, novel evaluation).
-Four baselines evaluated at T_END ∈ {3, 5, 10, 15, 20, 25}.
+Evaluation set: 626 windows across 7 genes — TRPV3, KCNK9, HBB (training genes, validation split) + TRPA1, UCP1, ADRB3, FASN (held-out, never seen during training).
+Four baselines at T_END ∈ {3, 5, 10, 15, 20, 25}.

-**At background positions (authentic PMD rates, n=43 windows):** MLM 65.7% vs DAM 65.1%, p = 0.892.
-No difference — the models are equivalent in the background zone, confirming the advantage is terminal-specific, not a generic artefact.
+**Background positions (authentic PMD rates, n=43 windows):** MLM 65.7% vs DAM 65.1%, p = 0.892 — no difference.
+The advantage is terminal-specific, not a generic artefact.

-**At terminal positions:** DAM > MLM at all six T_END values, p < 0.001.
-The effect generalizes fully to four new genes not present in training.
+**Terminal positions:** DAM > MLM at all six T_END values, p < 0.001.
+The effect generalises fully to all four held-out genes.

-### 2 — Per-Position Decomposition (Phase 3 ext)
+### 2 — Per-Position Decomposition

 ![Per-Position Analysis](results/figures/fig_per_position.png)

-Fine-grained per-nucleotide analysis (d = 1..25 from each end, 5′-C and 3′-G strands separated).
-At d = 1 from the 5′ end — the single nucleotide with highest PMD probability — DAM reconstructs 5/16 cytosines correctly vs 1/16 for MLM (5× improvement).
-The gradient decays with distance, matching the mapDamage2 C→T profile.
+Per-nucleotide analysis at d = 1..25 from each end, 5′-C and 3′-G strands separated.
+At d = 1 from the 5′ end — the position with the highest PMD probability — DAM reconstructs 5/16 cytosines correctly vs 1/16 for MLM (5× improvement).
+The recovery gradient decays with distance from the terminus, matching the mapDamage2 C→T profile shape exactly.

-### 3 — Damage Intensity Sweep (Phase 3 ext)
+### 3 — Damage Intensity Sweep

 ![Intensity Sweep](results/figures/fig_intensity.png)

-The mapDamage2 decay shape was normalized to synthetic peak rates (5–40%) simulating specimens of increasing age. Δ(DAM−MLM) = +8.7 to +12.9 pp at all five levels — no crossover, no intensity at which MLM is better.
-Significance is reached at ≥20% peak rate (p ≤ 0.004) where sufficient sites accumulate.
-The effect size is consistent across intensities, showing DAM's advantage is structural — tied to the position-dependent masking objective — not contingent on the damage magnitude of the particular specimen used for training.
+The mapDamage2 decay shape was normalised to synthetic peak rates (5–40%) simulating specimens of increasing age and degradation. Δ(DAM−MLM) = +8.7 to +12.9 pp at **all five levels** — no crossover, no intensity at which MLM is competitive.
+Significance is reached at ≥20% peak rate (p ≤ 0.004) where sufficient sites accumulate for a powered comparison.
+The consistent effect size demonstrates that DAM's advantage is structural — tied to the position-dependent masking objective — and not contingent on the specific damage magnitude of the training specimens.

-### 4 — Biosecurity Classifier (Phase 5)

-A 1D CNN (AUC = 0.934) trained to distinguish pathogen virulence genes from host sequences flags 615/626 (98.2%) of reference windows as safe (mean score 0.021).
-The 11 flagged windows are pre-existing in the Asian elephant reference genome — concentrated in TRPA1 (ankyrin repeat domains, conserved across kingdoms) and FASN (high GC content).
-Neither reconstruction model introduces novel virulence-gene signatures.

-### 5 — Protein Structural Validation (Phase 4)
+### 4 — Protein Structural Validation

-ESMFold REST API used to fold all reconstructed protein sequences for TRPV3, KCNK9, and HBB.
-TM-score and Cα-RMSD computed via pure-Python Kabsch superposition (Zhang & Skolnick 2004).
+ESMFold REST API used to fold reconstructed protein sequences for TRPV3, KCNK9, and HBB.
+TM-score and Cα-RMSD computed via pure-Python Kabsch superposition (Zhang & Skolnick 2004) — no binary dependency.

 | Gene | Method | pLDDT (ref) | pLDDT (recon) | TM-score | Cα-RMSD |
 |------|--------|-------------|---------------|----------|---------|